SafeBook

 3-Level Safety Score

-shifting focus from numerical scores to transparently communicate safety validation
+shifting focus from numerical scores to transparently communicate a high-level summary of safety validation

 Specifications